themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 {{ theme:partial src="image" title="Side by Side" show="{{ number }}" file="side-by-side.png" }}

-Not bad!
+Pretty good!
 It makes for a more efficient use of space, that's for sure.
-What we've done is tell the browser that for window widths greater than 32em (512 pixels at 16 pixels = 1em) we want the `#posts` and `#links` sub-elements to take up only six out of its parent's twelve columns.
-Because the Takitapart Web Framework floats all column inhabitants to the left by default, they nestle right next to each other.
+What we've done is tell the browser that for window widths greater than 32em (512 pixels here, since we set 16 pixels = 1em) we want the `#posts` and `#links` sub-elements to take up only six of their parent's twelve columns.
+Because the Takitapart Web Framework floats all column inhabitants to the left by default, they nestle up right next to each other.

-Resize your browser window above and below the 512 pixel point and you'll see the elements snap above and beside each other without any browser refresh required.
+Resize your browser window width back and forth around the 512-pixel point and you'll see the elements snap from stacked to side-by-side and back again, without refreshing the browser.
 This point is called a breakpoint.

 > {{ theme:partial src="aside-header" voice="erik" text="Point Break...point" }}
 >